Rosli Dhobi: Trial and execution

-Rosli was subsequently hanged on the morning of 2 March 1950 at the Kuching prison.
-Fearing the resentment of the local population, the British government did not allow Rosli's body to leave the prison.
-Instead, his body was interred in an unmarked grave within the prison compound.
+Rosli was subsequently hanged together with Morshidi on the morning of 2 March 1950 at the Kuching prison.
+Fearing the resentment of the local population, the British government did not allow the bodies of the four assassins to leave the Kuching prison but were interred in unmarked graves within the prison compound.
 After Sarawak joined Malaysia on 16 September 1963, a tombstone was put in place at his grave near the Islamic Heritage Museum.